mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 	- **ELONGATION**
 		- RNA polymerase II moves along the DNA, unwinding it and adding new RNA nucleotides in 5' --> 3' direction.
 DNA strands reform into a double helix after being unwound.
 	- **TERMINATION**
-		- The complete RNA molecule is relased from the template DNA, RNA polymerase II leaves the
+		- The complete RNA molecule is released from the template DNA
+		- RNA polymerase II leaves the DNA
+		- DNA double helix reforms